You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 Traders may use SDs within Customs Freight Simplified Procedures (CFSP) so customs can determine how much duty and tax is payable, read more about CFSP in Notice 760.

 All goods exported from the UK to non-EU member states must be declared to customs.
-Customs officers use export declarations to support the monthly balance of trade figures and calculate export refunds for schemes such as Common Agricultural Policy (CAP).
+The Statistical Unit at HMRC use export declarations to support the monthly balance of trade figures and calculate export refunds for schemes such as Common Agricultural Policy (CAP).
 VAT can be zero-rated for exports to a third country (including EFTA states and the special territories of the EU).
 Export declarations are also used to check restricted goods and to make sure that EU requirements are met.
 Agricultural traders must complete a full export declaration for all CAP exports, regardless of destination.

 Export declarations must be fully completed unless you are authorised to operate under National Export System (NES) simplified procedures.
 NES simplified procedures allow for the submission of abbreviated export declarations prior to shipment, followed by SDs after the goods have left the UK.
 See the guide on export declarations and the National Export System.

-How does an SD fit into the process of making an import or export?
+How an SD fits into the process of making an import or export

 Several customs processes take place before and after traders submit an SD.
 For import and export, the order is: